tonyea/lnpoker/README.md

-## node-poker-stack -- a node.js Texas Holdem game server and web client
+## A Texas Holdem game server (Node) and web client (React)

-node-poker-stack is a [node.js](http://nodejs.org) Texas Holdem game server and web client.
-Some notable features are real-time game-play and chat, multiple game rooms, support up to 10 players per room with a combination of human and bot players.
+A Texas Holdem game server and web client built to test out the Bitcoin Lightning Network.
+Some notable features are real-time game-play, multiple game rooms and support up to 5 players per room.

-## Features

 ### Game Features